exoplatform/exo-documentation/docs/GettingStarted.rst

 **Insert an attachment**

-You can insert attachments in the article's content by clicking in the appopriate icon of the creation form.
+You can insert attachments in the article's body by clicking on the paper clip icon in the creation form.

 |image199|